Carvel (boat building): History

-One of the transitional ships is the Yassi Ada ship (7th century CE), which was excavated between 1960 and 1965.
+One of the transitional ships is the Yassi Ada ship (seventh century CE), which was excavated between 1960 and 1965.
 This had the lower a single plank or several planks joined end-to-end going from bow to stern in a (roughly) horizontal line of planking fastened edge-to-edge with mortises and tenons, then the the part of the transverse frame that is at the bottom of the hull, going from across the keel out to the turn of the bilges were added, followed by more planking joined with tenons.
 This brought the planking up to the waterline.
 Further frames were added to this next set of planking, but these continued up to the height of the intended sheerline.
 The strakes from the waterline up were then fastened on as carvel planking (with some a substantially thicker hull plank, intended to provide extra structural stiffness, as well as being part of the watertight skin of the hull interspersed with the regular strakes).

 Northern Europe used clinker construction for the period discussed above, and into the 15th century (and continued to do so for many small craft into the present day).
 The different methods were known of by mariners in both places, but when, for instance, Mediterranean galleys were employed by the French and English during the Hundred Years' War, shipwrights familiar with carvel work had to be recruited to carry out maintenance and repairs.
 In the 1440s interest in the caravel grew in northern waters and shipyards there started building caravels in carvel construction.

+An archaeological example of an early carvel-built ship in the Baltic region is the wreck of Gribshunden, flagship of the Danish-Norwegian King Hans.
+The heavily-armed three-masted ship was built in 1484 probably near Rotterdam, and served as Hans's "floating castle" for ten years before sinking in June 1495.